ipeakermit/ptv-giant-map/README.md

 Prequisites: docker-ce, bash, PTV API Key

-Config: modify dot-env-front, dot-env-back with ports and API key
+Config: copy dot-env-middle-template to dot-env-middle, update with your API key details

+NOTE: DO NOT MODIFY dot-env-middle-template, or you may share your API when you commit/push

+NOTE: ports should be modified in host-runner scripts, not in dot-env

 Build: